 - Cross-cultural Differences

-Dr. Gartstein will be recruiting a graduate student for Fall 2020 admission to the Clinical Psychology PhD Program.
+Dr. Gartstein plans to recruit a graduate student for Fall 2021 admission to the Clinical Psychology PhD Program.

 *Erickson, N.L., Hancock, G.R., Oberlander, T.F., Brain, U., Grunau, R.E., & Gartstein, M.A.
 (2019).
 Prenatal SSRI antidepressant use and maternal internalizing symptoms during pregnancy and postpartum: Exploring effects on infant temperament trajectories for boys and girls.
 Journal of Affective Disorders, 258, 179–194.